raisebook/qbot/README.md

 ## Requeue items in the Dead Letter Queue

+First, ensure you have exported your AWS credentials into your environment

 Run ```qbot requeue <name of the queue>```

 Let it run to completion - it looks like it hangs, but there is a 20 second timeout to make sure it cleares the queue out completely.